WebOrigami/docs/content/builtins/tree/withKeys.md

 ${ samples/help/withKeys.ori }
 ```

-Since the function now has a domain, it can be expanded into a full tree.
+Since the function now has a domain, it can be expanded into a full map.

 ```console
 $ ori withKeys.ori/